hortense667/nativemap/users_guide.md

 #### 3. GitHub Timeline Publishers (GitHub administrators)

-This section is under preparation and will be published soon.
+This feature is currently not available, but we plan to offer it in the future.

 ### Recommended Operation Policies